tangodata/draft.tangoandchaos/source/pages/06/06_21_pointispoint.md

 **Answer**:
 Thanks for the great comment.
 Sometimes when you present something it’s hard to know whether it’s clear or not, so it’s nice to hear that the walking demos are helpful.

 I use lots of sports comparisons (probably too many), but your music analogy is better.
 As you said, it’s like we only have so much emotional energy, so focusing it all into the musical instrument, or into the place at the center of the embrace where a dancer communicates with his or her partner, can be more powerful than bringing in a lot of other gestures.
-(I think I just restated what you wrote… only not as well.
+(I think I just restated what you wrote ... only not as well.
 I should have just said, “Yep”.)